LavisCannon15/Drone-Swarm-App-and-Server/README.md

 - Interactive map with Google Maps or FMTC tiles
 - Drone management: add, remove, connect, and disconnect endpoints
 - Console log viewer and XY telemetry graph
+- Logs persist to a rolling file and can be exported from the console
 - Background execution on Android via foreground service
 - Python server built with DroneKit for multi‑drone control